 - Research Grants: David has received funding for research from a wide variety of bodies including the ESRC, European Commission (FP7) and the Higher Education Academy.(See more...)

-- Editorial roles: David is on the Editorial Board of Sociology (January 2012 - December 2014), Interest Groups and Advocacy, Journalism Studies, Critical Studies on Terrorism and the editorial committee of the Scottish Left Review.
+- Editorial roles: David is on the Editorial Board of Interest Groups and Advocacy, Journalism Studies, Critical Studies on Terrorism and the editorial committee of the Scottish Left Review.
+He was on the editorial board of Sociology (January 2012 - December 2014)

-- Research networks: David is affiliated with the Critical Terrorism Studies Working Group of BISA and helps to run the Teaching About Terrorism research network and the Think Tank Networks initiative.
+- Research networks: David is affiliated with the Critical Terrorism Studies Working Group of BISA and helped to run the Teaching About Terrorism research network and the Think Tank Networks initiative.
+In 2015 he helped create and launch the Bath Conflict Network and the Organised Persuasive Communication and Contemporary Propaganda network.

 Knowledge Exchange and media engagement